 After importing the CAD model you can use various tools of Ribbon bar such as changing orientation, viewing in different viewports, changing render mode and render style.

 Once the CAD model is imported in Artist Studio, the user can export the CAD model at any stage of FPP process to reconstruct or remodel using any other external software.
-To export the CAD model you can click right on CAD model
+To export the CAD model you can click right on CADmodel and then select ExportCADmodel.

 Hint